inspatiallabs/intentional-license/README.md

 - **Enterprise License**: A separate commercial agreement required for any use of the Software that constitutes a Competing Use, or for whitelabeling the Software.

-- **DAO**: The decentralized autonomous organization, InSpatial DAO, responsible for the governance and stewardship of the Software and this License.

 ## License Grant

 Subject to your compliance with these Terms and Conditions, including the Patents, Redistribution, and Trademark clauses below, InSpatial Labs hereby grants you a worldwide, royalty-free, non-exclusive, perpetual, non-sublicensable license to: